cybersamx/go-recipes/http/server/form/README.md

 # Form Submission

-This recipe shows how we parse and process, including object binding and validation, a form submission.
-The recipe uses a third party package `gin-gonic/gin`.
+This example shows how we handle a form submission, including parsing, object binding, and validation, using a third-party package `gin-gonic/gin`.

 ## Setup

-To run the recipe:

 1. Run the server